Registration Required to Compost at School

 Most schools will already recycling some materials such as cardboard, paper and cans and possibly compost some garden and classroom waste.
 If the composting element is be expanded to become a serious part of the school environmental and waste reduction policy it is essential that all of those may be involved in the operation of the composting scheme are committed to play their role from the start.

-The first step is to decide whether the composting scheme will be limited to be classrooms, staffroom and playground or whether it will cover all the compostable waste produced by the school including that generated by the canteen and lunch box waste where lunches are eaten in a designated area away from the classroom.
+The first step is to decide whether the composting scheme will be limited to be classrooms, staffroom and playground or whether it will cover all the compostable waste produced by the school including that generated by lunch boxes where lunches are eaten in a designated area away from the classroom and finally catering waste from the kitchen and dining area.
 If the scheme is to include food waste more compost will be produced and it must be remembered that the compost must be used within the school grounds.
 It is important to identify those areas were the compost could be used in advance to ensure that the school will be able to utilise the compost produced.

 My recommendation is that if the school is new to composting it is best to start small just collecting uncooked food waste from the Eco-club or a single class plus trimmings and weeds from the school garden.